dario-cruz/dariocruz.dev/docs/02-HomeLab/01-Building a Cyber Home Lab.md

 ### Qualys Vulnerability Management

 At my current organization, we are implementing Qualys for endpoint vulnerability management.
-So., it would make sense to learn the platform and how to deploy scanning on end-points.
+So, it would make sense to learn the platform and how to deploy scanning on end-points.